obaskly/AutoWP/README.md

 ## Free Version

 The Free version include the keywords generation only.
-If you want the Full version, contact us.
+Default model is set to `gpt-3.5-turbo`.
+If you want the Full version, contact me on Telegram: @Anon040

 Get the Free version from here: